From the Luberon to the Gorges du Verdon

 A gentle hike from the Valensole plateau

-to the hillside village of Moustiers Sainte-Marie
+to cliff side Moustiers Sainte-Marie

 Rating : leisurely